-How do I formula feed my baby?
+How do I formula-feed my baby?

-The most common way to feed a baby with formula milk is with a bottle.
-There are lots of different bottle brands and styles to choose from.
-Teats can either be made from rubber or silicone and vary in shape and size.
+The most common way to feed a baby with formula milk is from a bottle.
+There are lots of bottle brands and styles to choose from.
+Teats can be made from rubber or silicone and they vary in shape and size.

 What kind of milk should I use?

-Formula milk is available in two forms:
+Formula milk is available as:

-“I used to always carry a bottle of ready-to-feed formula with me, so that I always had something if needed.
-It was definitely more expensive and I couldn’t afford to use it all the time, but when out and about, and especially when away on holiday, it was much more convenient for me and my baby.”
+I used to always carry a bottle of ready-to-feed formula with me, so that I always had something if needed.
+It was definitely more expensive and I couldn’t afford to use it all the time, but when out and about, and especially when away on holiday, it was much more convenient for me and my baby.

 How much formula milk does my baby need?